CenturyLinkCloud/PublicKB/Disaster Recovery/SAHA4.0 AddRemoveDisksVms.md

 **1. Safehaven Console**

 Adding a new VM is much like provisioning a new Protection Group.
 Select the protection group you'd like to add a VM to and click the "Virtual Servers" tab.
 Then select "Add VMs" and a familiar provisioning wizard will allow you to add a new VM like you did during onboarding.
-Additional storage space in the protection group may be required.
-Refer to the [Protection Group Expansion KB](https://link.com) for more information.
+If protection group expansion is required, you will be able to provision more storage at this time.

 **2. Protected Guest**